 NAHC Comments on the Proposed Changes to the Medicare Home Health Prospective Payment System

-The Centers for Medicare & Medicaid Services (CMS) announced on Thursday, June 27, proposed changes to the Medicare home health prospective payment system (HHPPS) for 2014 incorporating rebasing along with changes in case mix weights.
-The CMS proposal would apply the full 3.5% rate cut authorized under the law.
-The results of such a cut would be an overall payment reduction of $290 million based on projected spending in 2014.
+WASHINGTON, DC (June 28, 2013) The Centers for Medicare & Medicaid Services (CMS) announced on Thursday, June 27, proposed changes to the Medicare home health prospective payment system (HHPPS) for 2014 incorporating rebasing along with changes in case mix weights.
+CMS proposes to apply the full 3.5% rate cut authorized under the law.
+This results in an overall payment reduction of $290 million based on projected spending in 2014.